Moving to require Python 3

 Discuss

-While the above statement is close to final form, it is still open for discussion.
+While the above statement has been signed by dozens of developers, it is still open for discussion.
 Feel free to open an issue on our GitHub repository or browse the open and closed ones.

 If you think some information is missing or inaccurate, please let us know as well.